110 Freeway reopens after protesters blocked traffic in downtown LA

 75 protesters were arrested after blocking the southbound lanes of the 110 Freeway in downtown Los Angeles for a cease-fire in the Israel-Hamas war rally.

-California Highway Patrol starting detaining the protesters after they refused to clear the 110 Freeway at 3rd Street.
+California Highway Patrol started detaining the protesters after they refused to clear the 110 Freeway at 3rd Street.

 The protest caused major traffic delays before lanes reopened around 10:30 a.m.